Sponk3r/InfuseSpark-Skript/README.md

-# InfuseSpark-Skript
+# Infuse-Skript
-Infuse SMP Revamped remade to Skript for your enjoyment
+Infuse SMP Revamped remade to Skript for your enjoyment also cracked Minecraft Sucks

 [V.1.1] of Infuse Skript is out